If you walk into an outdoor store and look at the outdoor food rack, you might be surprised about the prices.

 Dessert: a piece of chocolate or a few sweets (60 calories)

-We eat enough, but do not get 2,700 calories.
+We eat enough, but it only adds up to 2,700 calories.
 Your body will get those calories from another source, your fat and muscles.
 If you want to lose weight, a long hike is an excellent diet, but if you have no fat to lose, try to eat as much as possible.
 You can easily supplement your calories with unhealthy cookies, candy and cola, but those are not the right calories that you need for a trek.
 It is better to eat some more nuts or dark chocolate.

 Indeed, we save every gram on our gear and then load our bags with food.
 That is a conscious choice for a healthy, fast-recovering, athletic body and a delicious meal.
 We have a few extra tips that can help you save some weight: